How a Quick Eye Exam Can Detect Diabetic Retinopathy

 How Does AI Technology Improve Diagnosis Rates?

 AI technology improves diagnosis rates by processing and analyzing vast amounts of data at speeds beyond human capability.
-Machine learning algorithms are trained on thousands of medical records, enabling them to recognize patterns within dense amounts of patient data.
+Machine learning algorithms are trained on thousands of medical records, enabling them to recognize patterns within dense quantities of patient data.
 This enhanced detection allows for early diagnosis of conditions like diabetic retinopathy and faster recognition of signs of diabetic retinopathy within fundus imagery.

 Can AI Help in the Screening of Eye Disease?